About Scott Hadly

 While in Iraq I wrote a daily blog.
 It was meant to be observations not included in the stories I filed.
 Some of it was pretty raw.

 Last night I went out on another patrol with these guys.
-They set up an ambush around 3 a.m. near this abandoned village.
+They set up an ambush around 3 a.m. near an abandoned village.
 As everyone moved into position one of the big Mine Resistant Armored Protection trucks (MRAPs) hit a mine.
 The blast blew the crap out of it, took off the whole front end and engine.
 No one was hurt seriously but the thing caught fire and started popping off ammunition.
-With the smoke and the beat of rounds cracking it actually felt like combat for a while.
+With the smoke and the beat of rounds cracking off it actually felt like combat for a while.
 Scared the shit out of me.
 We ended up waiting in these reeds until 10 a.m.
 It was so fucking hot that I sweated through my clothes.
 My boots were soaked.
 Everyone looked like they'd taken a dip in the pool and that was before we started marching.
 Went through this village and they started clearing houses.
-Also scary shit because yesterday a guy got blown up and killed when he went into the wrong house.
-I didn't get blown up and killed however.
+Also scary because yesterday a guy got blown up and killed when he went into the wrong house.
+No one was blown up and killed today however.
 That was good.

 The hardest thing to see was after that we crossed this canal and went to a little farmhouse...